Updated: Aug 25

 This also gives him the ability to see how many people entered the space through the token gate and who those people were.
 As he explained, this type of information could be vital to him and the DAO when scouting for future investors.

-We recently made improvements to the Notion import feature we offer.
+CharmVerse has been called the Web3 Notion, and we understand that it can be daunting to move all of your work over to a new platform.
+But fret not, because we offer a Notion Import feature to which we have recently made improvements!
 I mentioned this to Wasabi and he was aware and impressed by the improvements we had made to the process saying it was much improved over the first time he attempted this.
 He has been using this import function as an excuse to go through his folders and clean up any now obsolete documents.

 Bounties + Voting